Definitions of whiteness in the United States: Intersectionality

 While race remains a key axis of social differentiation, the interaction of whiteness with other categories such as gender, class, and sexuality has received increasing attention.
-Kimberlé Crenshaw’s theory of intersectionality underscores how social structures often produce compounded forms of privilege or marginalization.[3]
+Kimberlé Crenshaw's theory of intersectionality posits that social structures often produce compounded forms of privilege or marginalization.
 For example, middle-class white women may experience both gender-based discrimination and racial privilege simultaneously.

 Specific groups

 African Americans

 In 17th-century colonial Virginia and Maryland, lawmakers codified racial boundaries by declaring that children born to Black mothers, even if fathered by white men, would inherit the status of the mother—ensuring perpetual enslaved status and denying them legal whiteness.
 Early legal standards did so by defining the race of a child based on a mother's race while banning interracial marriage, while later laws defined all people of some African ancestry as black, under the principle of hypodescent, later known as the one-drop rule.
 Some 19th-century categorization schemes defined people with one black parent (the other white) as mulatto, with one black grandparent as quadroon and with one black great grandparent as octoroon.
 The latter categories remained within an overall black or African American category.
 Many members of these categories passed temporarily or permanently as white.
 Since several thousand blacks have been crossing the color line each year, the phenomenon known as "passing for white", millions of White Americans have recent African ancestors.
 A statistical analysis done in 1958 estimated that 21% of the white population had African ancestors.
 The study concluded that the majority of Americans of African descent were actually white and not black.